 Slant rhyme (slant()) is something of a special case: it uses a series of formant-based transformations to detect words that possess similar vowel sounds.
-In this it uses a "base" "augment" system similar to that deployed in augmented() and diminished(): the final vowel from each word is extracted and compared against all other words; this results in multiple potential rhyme schemes, as each word may be both its own base and an adjacent word for >=1 other scheme.For each poem, map ARPAbet phonemes and standard (non-poetic) stress values to each word in each line via the CMU Pronunciation Dictionary.
+In this it uses a "base" "augment" system similar to that deployed in augmented() and diminished(): the final vowel from each word is extracted and compared against all other words; this results in multiple potential rhyme schemes, as each word may be both its own base and an adjacent word for >=1 other scheme.

-### unidentifiable words were manually tagged.

-For each poem:

-Instantiate a rhyme array filled with the value “0”

-Extract the final vowel phonemes from each line

-For each phoneme, if the phoneme occurs >=1 time in any other line, assign a letter (“A”) to the rhyme array for that line and all matching lines

-that phoneme occurs 0 times in any other line, assign the line None.

-Compare rhyme arrays against a selection of Dickinson’s known, hand-keyed, “standard” rhyme schemes (e.g., “ABCB”)

-Return a list of poems that do not match a standard scheme